War in Afghanistan (2001–2021): Coalition mistakes, Taliban start to re-organize

-Some members of the Taliban reached out to Karzai to open negotiations several times between 2002 and 2004, but the US was adamantly against this and ensured that all top Taliban leaders were blacklisted, such that the Afghan Government could not negotiate with them.
-Historian Malkasian argues that negotiations with the Taliban would have been low cost but highly effective at this stage and attributes it to US overconfidence and hubris, and notes that all the information that the Taliban could resurge was available but ignored.
+Some members of the Taliban reached out to Karzai to open negotiations several times between 2002 and 2004, but the US was adamantly against this, and ensured that all top Taliban leaders were blacklisted, such that the Afghan Government could not negotiate with them.
+Malkasian argues that negotiations with the Taliban would have been low cost, but highly effective at this stage, and attributes it to US overconfidence and hubris, and notes that all the information that the Taliban could resurge was available but ignored.
 Some Taliban leaders considered joining the political process, with meetings on the issue until 2004, though these did not result in a decision to do so.

 From 2002 to 2005, the Taliban reorganized and planned a resurgence.
-Pressure on Coalition forces to hunt down terrorists led to excesses and generated some popular support for the Taliban.
+Pressure on coalition forces to hunt down terrorists led to excesses and generated some popular support for the Taliban.
 Coalition troops would go on missions with questionable intelligence, at one point falling prey to a false tip provided by a target's political opponents.
 Few high-level Taliban or al-Qaeda leaders were caught.
 Those captured were predominantly low-level Taliban operatives who had little information on al-Qaeda.
 Numerous civilians were killed in operations, including a wedding which was misinterpreted as a Taliban gathering.
 Repeated errors by Coalition forces drove Taliban recruitment.

-Many Taliban leaders who had given up arms to leave peacefully, especially after being promised amnesty by President Karzai, were increasingly harassed by the US and elements of the Afghan government.
+Many Taliban leaders who had given up arms to leave peacefully, especially after being promised amnesty by Karzai, were increasingly harassed by the US and elements of the Afghan government.
 By 2004, most Taliban leaders in Afghanistan had fled back to Pakistan, where the remnants of the Taliban were hiding.
 Malkasian argues that the US provided significant momentum to the Taliban by its own missteps, especially by focusing on aggressive counter-terrorism and vengeance for 9/11.
 He further argues that these actions alone did not restart the conflict because the Taliban would have re-emerged regardless because of leaders like Mullah Omar and Jalaluddin Haqqani who had never put down arms.